Annemarie Penn-te Strake

 Johanna Maria "Annemarie" Penn-te Strake (born 31 July 1953) is a Dutch jurist and politician.
-She has been mayor of Maastricht since 1 July 2015.
+She was mayor of Maastricht from 1 July 2015 until 1 July 2023.

 Education and career

 Penn-te Strake grew up in Deurne and studied law at the Radboud University Nijmegen.
 She worked as a judge and as a public prosecutor in the Court of Maastricht.
 Until being elected as a mayor she was working as an Attorney General for the Public Prosecution Service in The Hague.
 She does not have any political party affiliation.

 Personal life

 Penn-te Strake is married to Olaf Penn who is a retired surgeon.
 He resigned from his position as a chairman of the Senior Party Maastricht in 2015.